5l1v3r1/jdacs4c-pilot1/jason/README.md

 The NCI-ALMANAC drug-pair synergy data is available from [ComboDrugGrowth_Nov2017.zip](https://wiki.nci.nih.gov/download/attachments/338237347/ComboDrugGrowth_Nov2017.zip).

-The first preprocessing step for the NCI-ALMANAC data is to (a) extract the subset of the data that belongs to one of the CCLE cell lines that will be used and (b) converting the NSC-based drug ID used by NCI-ALMANAC to the CID-based drug ID used to label the drug features.
+The first preprocessing step for the NCI-ALMANAC data is to (a) extract the subset of the data that has expression data in CCLE cell line gene expression data set and (b) converting the NSC-based drug ID used by NCI-ALMANAC to the CID-based drug ID used to label the drug features.
 Both of these steps are performed by the `dacs4c-pilot1/jason/preprocess/ALMANAC_to_cid_and_CCLE.pl` perl script.
 This script contains the hard-coded mappings between NSC <-> CID drug ids and the CCLE <-> NCI60 cell line names.
 The script is run as:

 `ALMANAC_to_cid_and_CCLE.pl ComboDrugGrowth_Nov2017.csv > ComboDrugGrowth_Nov2017.CID.CCLE.csv`

 where the output (written to STDOUT) is redirected to a filename you select (I used `ComboDrugGrowth_Nov2017.CID.CCLE.csv` in the example above).

 The next step of preprocessing the NCI-ALMANAC data is to compute the drug pair synergy values.
-Since the data file provided by NCI contains both the single agent and drug pair responses (for the different concentrations tested), parsing and processing this file is somewhat challenging.
-To manage the complexity, this preprocessing step is performed by a C++ - based program called `gemini_prep` that must first be compiled by running the `make` command in the `dacs4c-pilot1/jason/preprocess` directory.
+Since the NCI-ALAMANC data file contains both the single agent and drug pair responses (for the different concentrations tested), parsing and processing this file is somewhat challenging.
+To manage the parsing complexity, this preprocessing step is performed by a C++ based program called `gemini_prep`.

 However, please note that the `gemini_prep` program requires the [GNU Scientific Library](https://www.gnu.org/software/gsl/), in addition to C++ compiler (the code has been tested with g++ ver.
 4.4.7).
 After installing the GNU Scientific Library, you will need to edit `acs4c-pilot1/jason/preprocess/Makefile` to specify the directories that contain the GSL library files (`GSL_LIB_DIR`) and GSL include files (`GSL_INCLUDE_DIR`).
-If your compiler does not support OpenMP (i.e. you have a Mac with the stock clang compiler as of 2018) then comment out the `-fopenmp` and the program should still compile (and run more slowly, since multi-threading will now be disabled).
+If your compiler does not support OpenMP (i.e. you have a Mac with the stock clang compiler as of 2018) then comment out the `-fopenmp` and the program should still compile (but run more slowly, since multi-threading is now disabled).

+The `gemini_prep` is compiled by running the `make` command in the `dacs4c-pilot1/jason/preprocess` directory.

 After you run `make` (which will build both the `gemini_prep` and another program called `synergy_search` that will be described below), you will be able to run the `gemini_prep` command using:

 ```
 ./gemini_prep \